ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 - `--exclude='*'`: exclude everything (what was not explicitly included before).
 This has higher priority than all following includes, but lower than all preceeding includes.
 Note that `--include='*/'` was necessary, otherwise rsync would not even descend into directories to find files matching `*string1*`.

 `tail -n 5 [FILE]`: prints last 5 lines from file, if no file specified last 5 lines of stdin
 - -n x: print last x lines.
-If prefixed with + (e.g. ` head -n +5`), prints all lines starting with the line x.
+If prefixed with + (e.g. ` tail -n +5`), prints all lines starting with the line x.

 `tree dir`: print tree of directory dir
 - `-L 5`: only till tree depth 5